jina-ai/jina/docs/fundamentals/document/document-api.md

 ### Set/unset attributes

-Set an attribute as how you would set an attribute to any Python object:
+Set an attribute as you would with any Python object:

 ```python
 from jina import Document